aws-samples/build-event-driven-managed-file-transfer-architectures-using-aws-transfer-family/README.md

 You are prompted to enter certain specifications for your key pair.

-- When prompted to "Please select what kind of key you want" hit '1' and then "Enter", which selects option 1 RSA.
+- When prompted to "Please select what kind of key you want" type '1' and then "Enter", which selects option 1 RSA.
 As a reminder, RSA is a public-key encryption system that encrypts data with asymmetric encryption.

 - For this post, we accept the default key size of 3072 bits.
-When prompted with "What keysize do you want?", hit **Enter**, which causes 3072 bits to be chosen.
+When prompted with "What keysize do you want?", press **Enter**, which causes 3072 bits to be chosen.

 - Next you are asked "Key is valid for?"
 For this example, we hit **Enter** which means the key will never expire.